ucu-cs/template_c_strings/task.md

 ## Grading
 - 0.25 if the project can be compiled (with GCC, clang, msvc compilers), dynamically link `main.c` with both string and array libraries.
 - 0.75 for `feedback.md`
-- 1 for running the array and the program in main.c (also checked with PVS and Valgrind, other tools)
+- 1 for the implementation of a given program in main.c and `array_lib` library (checked with PVS and Valgrind, other tools)
-- 1 from the teacher assistant or teacher for code style, documentation, variable names, project structure and other things that can not be checked automatically
+- 1 from the teacher assistant or teacher.
+For code style, documentation, variable names, project structure and other things that can not be checked automatically
 - **0.75 additional points specified above**

 ## Submission